 We still maintain one of our US numbers.
 Our bank account, credit cards, and so on have a place to reach us, most of the time.
 However, we don’t have a contract but a prepaid card.
 What does this mean?
-That this number does not work in all countries!
+This number does not work in all countries!
 In fact, during the lockdown in Nepal, we realized that our US number wasn’t working.
 This gave us all kinds of issues!
 For example, Visa sends you a message to confirm payment.
 I could not receive those messages and could not make payments for our flight out.

 On this occasion, we found out about Text Me.
-This is a cross-platform messaging application that allows you to send text messages (real SMS) to any phone number in United States, Canada, Mexico, and 100 countries in the World for FREE.
-You can get multiple phone numbers, voicemail, including international numbers.
+This is a cross-platform messaging application that allows you to send text messages (real SMS) to any phone number in the United States, Canada, Mexico, and 100 countries in the World for FREE.
+You can get multiple phone numbers and voicemails, including international numbers.
 You pay a fee to have the same number all year without any ads and it has been working great!

 We buy a new SIM card in each country we visit.
-This makes it easier to have an internet connection in most places and also to easily contact local numbers.
+This makes it easier to have an internet connection in most places and also to quickly contact local numbers.
 Some countries offer great tourist offers, so make sure to check this option out!

 We have had the same credit card for years and we love it: Capital One.

-What we love about it?
+What do we love about it?
 We earn unlimited miles on every purchase, every day.
-We can then use these rewards towards travel purchases whether it is airlines, airbnb, hotel, or car rentals.
-Or we can simply pay off our credit card.
+We can then use these rewards towards travel purchases whether it is airlines, Airbnb, hotels, or car rentals.
+Or we can pay off our credit card.

 Click here to apply for your Capital One Venture Rewards card

 How do we manage our mail now that we don’t have a home anymore?
 We are still US residents, and although we have tried to make everything paperless, we still receive some mail.

 Luckily we found Traveling Mailbox.
-This awesome service provides mail scanning solutions that allow individuals and small businesses to view their postal mail online anywhere in the world.
+This excellent service provides mail scanning solutions that allow individuals and small businesses to view their postal mail online anywhere in the world.